ropensci/webchem/CONTRIBUTING.md

 16. If an API is no longer available defunct all the exported functions interacting with it.

+17. When adding tests, tests that interact with online resources should only run if the environment variable `RUN_ONLINE_TESTS` is set to "true".

 ### Data Sources

 You might think all webscraping is perfectly legal but it is unfortunately not that simple.